abhimanyuzade1-a11y/AI-Tech-Shopper/README.md

 - Discount requests
 - Target price requests
+- Negotiation messages
 - Offer evaluation

-- Available discounts
-- Final negotiated pricing
+### 7. 🎁 Offers & Discounts

+The system supports product offers and discounts and reflects applicable discounts in the shopping total.

-### 7. 🛒 Shopping Cart
+### 8. 🛒 Shopping Cart

 Customers can:

 - Add products
-- Select quantity
+- Select quantities
 - Remove products
+- View cart items
 - View subtotal
 - View discounts
-- View cart total
+- View final total
-- Calculate final price

-### 8. 💬 Conversation Management
+### 9. 💬 Conversation Management

-The system maintains the shopping conversation so customers can continue interacting with the assistant during their shopping journey.
+The system maintains the shopping conversation so customers can continue interacting with the assistant throughout their shopping journey.

-### 9. 📊 Analytics
+### 10. 📊 Analytics

 The system records important shopping activities such as: